-“Why Should Music Matter to People of Faith?” will be the theme of a special two-day, free event presented by the Hamilton Series Saturday, Nov.
+“Why Should Music Matter to People of Faith?” was the theme of a special two-day, free event presented by the Hamilton Series Saturday, Nov.
 11 and Sunday, Nov.
-12 at North United Methodist Church, 3808 N. Meridian St., Indianapolis.
+12, 2023 at North United Methodist Church, 3808 N. Meridian St., Indianapolis.

-Dr. Jeremy Begbie of the Duke Divinity School and the University of Cambridge will present a multimedia performance/lecture with that title at the grand piano in the church’s sanctuary at 10:30 a.m. on Saturday, Nov.
-11. His presentation will be preceded by a free light breakfast, and after his talk there is a lunch that is also free to all who RSVP to Events@NorthChurchIndy.com by Nov.
+Dr. Jeremy Begbie (above) of the Duke Divinity School and the University of Cambridge presented a multimedia performance/lecture with that title at the grand piano in the church’s sanctuary at 10:30 a.m. on Saturday, Nov.
+11. His presentation was preceded by a free light breakfast, and after his talk there was a lunch that was also free to all who RSVPed to Events@NorthChurchIndy.com by Nov.
 4.

 On Sunday morning, Nov.
-12, Dr. Begbie will speak at both of North UMC’s worship services at 8:30 and 11 a.m.
-These services will also feature the world premieres of two anthems commissioned by the Hamilton Series.
-These original works will be presented by the church’s primary choir, the Cathedral Singers.
-The 11 a.m. service will be livestreamed on the church’s YouTube channel, which is easily accessed from the home page of its website at NorthChurchIndy.com.
+12, Dr. Begbie spoke at both of North UMC’s worship services at 8:30 and 11 a.m.
+These services also featured the world premieres of two anthems commissioned by the Hamilton Series by composers Reginal Wright and Craig Courtney.
+These original works were presented by the church’s primary choir, the Cathedral Singers.
+The 11 a.m. service was livestreamed on the church’s YouTube channel, which is easily accessed from the home page of its website at NorthChurchIndy.com.

 Dr. Begbie specializes in the interface between theology and the arts.
 He is particularly interested in the interplay between music and theology.
 A professionally trained musician, he has performed extensively as a pianist, oboist, and conductor.
 He tours widely as a speaker.
 He is an ordained minister of the Church of England.

 The Richard E. and Anna Lee Hamilton Series on Theology and Contemporary Issues brings speakers, seminars, and special musical events to North UMC on various issues.